 Sitting at the top of the list is one common cause for AC units to malfunction.
 Refrigerants can leak for a variety of reasons, but you’re likely not outside to see the leak.
 If it leaked on Friday, then on Saturday when you are sitting around the house you won’t be able to see the leak outside because it will be empty.

 Causes and how to prevent it from happening again: Unfortunately, there is never one exact reason for a refrigerant leak, but it could be that a joint came loose due to heavy use.
 New AC units may have been assembled poorly by the manufacturer, but this is a rare sight when buying any respected brand (we prefer Lennox and York).
-Lastly, a worn service valve could cause the leak.
+Lastly, a worn service valve could cause a leak.
 The leaks are generally random and unpredictable, but heavy use and turning the AC on high after being off all winter can cause damage to the outside unit, causing a variety of wear-and-tear damages.
 To prevent the unit from leaking in the future, keep your eye on it and have the unit serviced before turning it on for the summer or soon after turning it on.

 How to fix it: Refrigerants are dangerous and should always be left to a professional.
 Contact your local AC repair company and explain the issue to them.